-- 4.4 The original mandate for the MCSD was as follows, as per the constitutive documents of the MCSD that emerged from the fourth MCSD meeting in Monaco, 1998 (UNEP(OCA)/MED WG.
-140/Inf.4 [08WG327 Inf3 eng.pdf]) (see Annex 2 for full document).
+The original mandate for the MCSD was as follows, as per the constitutive documents of the MCSD that emerged from the 4th MCSD meeting in Monaco, 1998 (UNEP(OCA)/MED WG.
+140/Inf.4) (Annex 2 for full document).
 The constitutive documents consist of 'rules of procedure', 'terms of reference' and 'composition' documents.
+The terms of reference establish the MCSD as an advisory body to make proposals to the Contracting Parties (CPs) within the framework of the MAP.
+The purpose, functions and composition of the MCSD were set out as below:

+A. Purpose of the Commission

-The terms of reference establish the MCSD as an 'advisory body' to make proposals to the Contracting Parties (CPs) within the framework of the MAP.
-The purpose, functions and composition of the MCSD were set out as below: - 2.
-The purpose of the Commission is: - (a) to identify, evaluate and assess major economic, ecological and social problems set out in Agenda MED 21, make appropriate proposals thereon to the meetings of the Contracting Parties, evaluate the effectiveness of the follow-up to the decisions of the Contracting Parties and facilitate the exchange of information among the institutions implementing activities related to sustainable development in the Mediterranean; - (b) to enhance regional cooperation and rationalize the inter-governmental decisionmaking capacity in the Mediterranean basin for the integration of environment and development issues.
+- 2. The purpose of the Commission is: - (a) to identify, evaluate and assess major economic, ecological and social problems set out in Agenda MED 21, make appropriate proposals thereon to the meetings of the Contracting Parties, evaluate the effectiveness of the follow-up to the decisions of the Contracting Parties and facilitate the exchange of information among the institutions implementing activities related to sustainable development in the Mediterranean; - (b) to enhance regional cooperation and rationalize the inter-governmental decision-making capacity in the Mediterranean basin for the integration of environment and development issues.